UltraEngine/Documentation/CPP/WString_Upper.md

 # WString::Upper

-This method returns the uppercase version of the string.
+This method returns the uppercase version of the wide string.

 - [WString](WString.md) **Upper**()